schelhorn/virana/README.md

 _Virana's_ computational performance is mostly bound by the mapping step `vmap` and, to a lesser degree and only if the sample is rich in viral nucleotides, by the homologous region constructions undertaken by `vhom`.
 In contrast, `vsim` and `vref` are often only used one to generate test and reference data, respectively.

 For `vmap`, the limiting factor preventing very high scalability is the Python-based, single-process filtering step of the alignments that is required to produce the _hit_ files.
-While modern short read mappers such as STAR are able to map on the order of 50M reads/hour/core with high scalability even in `--sensitive` mode, the python-based filtering currently can use only one core and tops out at about 100-150M reads/hour.
-Therefore, assigning more than about two cores to the short read mappers does not make computational sense if you want to produce _virana_ _hit_ files.
-Of course, if your main aim is to produce `--sam` files or `--bam` files, you can specify `vmap` to do just that and enjou practically unlimited scalability (16 cores and 0.8G reads/hour).
+While modern short read mappers such as RNA-STAR are able to map on the order of 50M reads/hour/core with high scalability even in `--sensitive` mode, the python-based filtering currently can use only one core and tops out at about 100-150M reads/hour.
+Therefore, assigning more than about two cores to the short read mappers does not make computational sense if you want to produce _virana_ _hit_ files using RNA-STAR.
+In contrast, genomic data can (and perhaps should) be mapped by _Virana_ using `bwa-mem` by configuring `vmap` approbriately.
+In this case, and if mapping is undertaken against all bacterial and viral references, less reads are mapped per core and hour (about 10 Mreads/hour), so specifying 8-16 cores for mapping may make sense in this case.

+ If your main aim is to produce `--sam` files or `--bam` files, you can specify `vmap` to do just that and enjoy practically unlimited scalability (16 cores and 0.8G reads/hour).
 Still, even with two cores one can analyze a typical human RNA-Seq sample in one hour or a WGS sample in about ten hours.
 In addition, nothing prevents you from running multiple samples in parallel (except perhaps memory demands - our use of STAR currently employs serparate memory allocations for each run. using shared memory is possible, but does not work on all systems.
 See STAR [manual](https://code.google.com/p/rna-star/) if you would like to know more).
 Noteably, however, there are additional parameters to `vmap` that may reduce performance: `--filter_complexity`, for example, reduces the speed of the Python component to about 65M reads/hour, and `--quality` may reduce these values even further.
 Parsing of the `SAM` output of the short read mappers is already maxed out by the [pysam](http://www.cgat.org/~andreas/documentation/pysam/contents.html) module using [fifos](http://stackoverflow.com/questions/8466926/using-python-subprocess-to-redirect-stdout-to-stdin) (at around 250M reads/hour in a single thread).
 Still, the Python based filtering could be further improved using [multiprocessing](http://docs.python.org/2.7/library/multiprocessing.html).

 The execution speed of `vhom` is usually on the order of minutes since only few (compared to the number of the whole read data) viral reads are expected to be of possible microbial origin.
 Also, it consumes very little RAM.
 Still, since `vhom` is single-threaded, future performance imporvements may be gained if Python-based multiprocessing would be introduced.
 Let us know if you would require this.